tezos-invest/contract/README.md

 # Tezos.Invest

-This is an MVP of a crypto assets management app that allows investors to store and automatically rebalance their portfolios fully on-chain.
+This is an MVP of a crypto assets management app that allows investors to store and automatically rebalance their portfolios

 ## Intro

-Asset allocation is a popular investment strategy that aims to balance risk and potentioal rewards by spreading investments across various assets.
+[Asset allocation](https://www.investopedia.com/terms/a/assetallocation.asp) is a popular investment strategy that aims to balance risk and potentioal rewards by spreading investments across various assets.
 This is done by selecting a number of assets and their weights in a portfolio according to an individual's goals, risk tolerance, and investment horizon.
 Over time prices fluctuations can change the weightings of individual assets thus making the portfolio imbalanced.
 That is why a portfolio should be periodically rebalanced.
 Our app automates allocating tokens and rebalancing of a crypto portfolio and does this fully on-chain.

 The project consists of:
- - Smart contract: implements methods for portfolio's creation, rebalancing and withdrawal
+ - [Smart contract](invest): implements methods for portfolio's creation, rebalancing and withdrawal
- - Backend module: provides portfolios' data, handles modelling and optimizations
+ - [Backend module](https://github.com/tezos-invest/etfs): provides portfolios' data, handles modelling and optimizations
  - Frontend: web UI and wallet integration via [Taquito](https://tezostaquito.io) 3rd-party dependencies:
  - Contract-level integration with [Quipuswap's](https://quipuswap.com) DEX for token trading